Savannah State University is proud of its affiliation with the United States Military.

-The COE can be obtained online at through the Veterans Online Application System (VONAPP).
+The COE can be obtained online through ebenefits.
 It details how many months of benefits and the percentage of payout the Vet has earned.
-For benefits to be transferred to dependents, the sponsor must apply for a new COE in the student's name via the VONAPP process.
+For benefits to be transferred to dependents, the sponsor must apply for a new COE in the student's name.

-- A GI Bill® benefits package may be submitted as soon as classes are open for registration.
+- A VA Enrollment Certification request may be submitted as soon as a student has registered for classes.

 - All payments from the VA will come by Electronic Transfer of Funds (Direct Deposit) either directly to SSU or to the student.
 No paper checks will be sent.